 If you answer YES to all of the following questions, the nanny or household worker IS your employee:

-The household worker provided services in your private home -or- another private home as part of a nanny share arrangement.
+- The household worker provided services in your private home -or- another private home as part of an arrangement for nanny share payroll taxes.

 A household employee must be provided a Form W-2 – only true independent contractors are provided a 1099 form.
 There is no nanny independent contractor – you always have the right to control her work.

 To qualify as an independent contractor, the worker must show factors that indicate true independence, such as being able to determine when (days or time) and where work is performed, to work for others and provide their own equipment.
 An example of a household independent contractor is a gardener who comes to the home as needed or on a flexible schedule, bringing his own lawn equipment.
 Additionally, an independent contractor is free to bring their own helpers, or to have some or all of the work done by others, without consultation with the household.